prakharmrsl/easypcceo.github.io/pages/pc-cases/hard-drive-storage.md

 <div class="text">
 <h2>Thermaltake View 91</h2>
 <h3>Super Tower</h3>
 <p>This is a large, premium super case with a ton of hard drive space, not to mention everything else going for it.
-You can fit twelve 3.5" drives in this bad boy, without breaking a sweat. </p>
+You can fit twelve 3.5" drives in this case without breaking a sweat. </p>
 <div class="btn btn-centered">
 <a target="_blank" class="cta-button buy-button" href="https://amzn.to/2TZZPI6">Check Price on Amazon</a>
 </div>